Expect the unexpected: Three days discovering the Hawkesbury's hidden secrets

 A few kilometres south lies Ebenezer Church, built in 1809 and the oldest surviving church in the country – stop for a quick photo opportunity and yet another reminder of the historic significance of this region.

 Tonight your reservation is at Rusticspirit, a private guesthouse in the Kurrajong Hills.
 The owners make the bold assertion that this retreat will “rekindle your love of life”.
 It’s hard to disagree.
 From the moment you arrive, you’re swept up into an enormous wilderness hug, replete with expansive wooded parkland and its attendant birdlife.
 You’ll feel your heart rate slow as you stroll the grounds – particularly striking in autumn – or lounge by the fire.
 When you’re completely relaxed, make your way to the dining room, where meals change weekly and feature locally sourced produce.

 Pick, bake, sip.

 DAY THREE KEY FACTS:

 2093 Bells Line of Road

 It’s a 5-minute (2.5km) drive from your hotel

 It would be remiss to visit Sydney’s food bowl and not learn why the region is so bountiful.
 Last night’s stay is less than five minutes fromBilpin Fruit Bowl, where you can wander the orchards and, depending on the time of year, pick peaches, apples or vegetables to take home.

-The journey is just as short to the Pie in the Sky Roadhouse, an unpretentious place where you can take away your lunch of sweet and savoury pies (baked fresh every couple of hours and using local fruit) and old-school milkshakes.
+The final stop on your Hawkesbury itinerary is the Pie in the Sky Roadhouse, an unpretentious place where you can take away your lunch of sweet and savoury pies (baked fresh every couple of hours and using local fruit) and old-school milkshakes.